-11. In PRISM 2017, the rate of consistent condom use (defined as always using a condom for anal sex in the preceding 6 months) reported by MSM respondents were 52.1% for receptive sex and 52.2% for insertive sex.
+- 11. In PRiSM 2017, the rate of consistent condom use (defined as always using a condom for anal sex in the preceding 6 months) reported by MSM respondents were 52.1% for receptive sex and 52.2% for insertive sex.
 The condom use rate in the last anal sex with emotional relationship partner, regular sex partner, non-regular sex partner and commercial male sex worker were 62.3%, 75.6%, 85.5% and 81.6% respectively.
-HARIS 2016 for MSM showed that the condom use rate in the last anal sex with emotional relationship partner, non-regular sex partner and commercial male sex partner, non-regular sex partner and commercial male sex partner were 59.9%, 70.5%, 79.9% and 89.1% respectively, all of which were lower than in 2015.
-(Box 1.6(a)) The MSM community should be encouraged to practise safer sex when having sex with all types of partners, irrespective of the relationship.

-12. In PRiSM 2017, 79.4% of the respondents had ever had HIV testing and 52.6% of respondents had their recent tests performed in the previous year.
-The rates were comparable to those in HARIS 2016 (ever HIV testing rate: 75.8% and HIV testing rate in the previous year: 58.5%).
-More effort is needed to promote annual HIV testing among MSM.
+HARiS 2018 for MSM showed that the condom use rate in the last anal sex with emotional relationship partner, regular sex partner, non-regular sex partner and commercial male sex partner were 60.2%, 67.4%, 78.8% and 78.6% respectively.
+Except for emotional relationship partner, all of these figures were lower than those in HARiS 2016.
+(Box 1.6(a)) Effort to promote safer sex with all types of partners, irrespective of the relationship, should be enhanced among the MSM community. - 12.
+In HARIS 2018, 83.0% of the respondents had ever had HIV testing and 64.5% of respondents had their recent tests performed in the previous year.
+The rates were increased over those in HARIS 2016 (ever HIV testing rate, 75.8% and HIV testing rate in the previous year, 58.5%).
+Health promotion of regular HIV testing should be maintained among MSM.